 The technical requirements for the thesis are also explained.
 Each thesis submitted for an advanced MIT degree must conform to these specifications.
 Individual departments may dictate more stringent requirements.
 Individual departments, not the MIT Libraries, are responsible for the quality of the copies provided to the Institute Archives.
 Additional advice and assistance in thesis preparation are available from the MIT Libraries.

-Master’s and doctoral theses may also be submitted electronically, but the electronic version is not considered to be the official copy.
-Thus, a printed copy of the thesis must also be submitted.
+Master’s and doctoral theses may be submitted electronically.
 The process for electronic thesis submission is described on the website for the MIT Libraries.

 Abstracts of all doctoral theses (PhD and ScD) will be submitted to ProQuest/UMI for inclusion in their publication ProQuest Dissertations & Theses.
-Each doctoral candidate must complete the UMI form included in the Specifications for Thesis Preparation and submit it, along with an extra copy of the thesis title page and abstract, with the archival copy of his or her thesis
+Each doctoral candidate must complete the UMI form.
+ProQuest forms will be submitted to the department along with the thesis PDF.
+The completed ProQuest form, unsigned thesis title page, and thesis abstract page should be a single PDF that combines all 3 documents.

 Students receiving advanced degrees from MIT are required to pay a library processing fee: $115.00 for a doctoral thesis ($50 for processing and $65 for the ProQuest/UMI abstract fee) and $50.00 for all other advanced-degree theses.
 Thesis charges will be added to student bills during the semester immediately preceding graduation.